kostadin-t/btp-terraform/units/unit_4/lesson_2/README.md

 ```
 We construct the URL by combining the variable `subaccount_url` and filling in the blanks for the ID of the organization using the variable `cf_org_id` and the ID of the space via the corresponding field of the resource `cloudfoundry_space`.

 Done.
 As for the SAP BTP part, let's see if thing work.
-We switch to the directory `cloudfoundry` and do our homework:
+We switch to the directory `CloudFoundry` and do our homework:

 ```bash
 terraform fmt